-The Safety Law obliges producers to only place products on the market which under normal conditions of use do not contain any danger for the health and safety of consumers.
+The Safety of Products Law obliges producers only to place products on the market which under normal conditions of use do not present any danger to the health and safety of consumers.
 Breach of this obligation is a criminal offence.